BEST 1987 DONRUSS BASEBALL CARDS

 Two other true Hall of Fame talents that are highly sought in the 1987 Donruss set are Atlanta Braves third baseman Chipper Jones and Cincinnati Reds pitcher Tom Seaver.
 As one of the greatest switch hitters in MLB history, Jones’ rookie card holds nostalgia for collectors of the era.
 Seaver meanwhile was already a first-ballot Hall of Famer by 1987 but remained a dominant force on the mound.
 Both cards command strong prices today.
 Another Braves star, pitcher Tom Glavine, has one of the nicer rookie cards from the set as well.
 Glavine would go on to have a first-ballot HOF career mostly with the Braves and Mets.

-Read also: WILL FERRELL BASEBALL CARDS
+Read also: 2023 BOWMAN BASEBALL CARDS NEAR ME

 In terms of oddball cards that stand out, the 1987 Donruss set featured “Traded” variants for players that switched teams in the offseason.
 Notable examples include the traded cards of slugger Andre Dawson (from Cubs to Red Sox) and pitcher Nolan Ryan (from the Astros to the Astros).
 Both were superstar veterans by 1987 and their traded variants carry premiums.
 The set is also known for its “Diamond Kings” parallel subset, which featured foil treatment on a selection of star players.
 High-grade examples of Diamond Kings cards for the likes of Wade Boggs, Ozzie Smith, and Rickey Henderson are big ticket items.